open-component-model/ocm-spec/doc/01-model/07-extensions.md

 A concrete implementation of a storage backend extension consists of two parts:

 - a language-independent mapping of the OCM elements to the elements available in the storage backend and a formal specification how the abstract model operations are mapped to operations provided by the storage backend.
 - a language-specific binding of the formerly described mapping

 By defining the language-independent part used for those operations the interoperability between different implementations is assured.

-### Repository Specification
+#### Repository Specification

-A concrete OCM repository is defined by the type of the storage backend and a set of attributes specific for this type, which specify the instance of the used backend.
+An OCM repository is defined by the type of the storage backend and a set of attributes specific for this type, which specify the instance of the used backend.
 For example, this could be an URL.
-This set of attributes is called  *Repository Specification*.
-It is formal set of attributes consisting at least of the following fields:
+The set of attributes is called  *Repository Specification* and consists at least of the following fields:

 - **`type`** (required) *string*